Writtern By: Dr. Khaldoun Ghareb

-You can reduce your chances of getting haemorrhoids and also manage your symptoms if you make a few changes to your diet and lifestyle such as:
+You can reduce your chances of getting haemorrhoids and also manage your piles symptoms if you make a few changes to your diet and lifestyle.

 Doctors use diagnostic tests to determine the correct line of treatment for your haemorrhoids, such as: